When you look at the features and what this water flosser offers for the price, things appear to be very positive.

 How to use the Belmint Home Sleek Home Water Flosser

-Using a water flosser takes some practice and is not generally something you master first time you use it, but the skill and technique can be quickly learnt and oral health benefits achieved as a result.
+Using a water flosser takes some practice and is not generally something you master the first time you use it, but the skill and technique can be quickly learned and oral health benefits achieved as a result.

 The mains steps are as follows

 Step 1: Fill the water tank/reservoir with lukewarm water (tank can be lifted out and replaced).

 Step 2: Fit the nozzle you wish to use to the handle of the flosser ensuring it has clipped into place.